Completion and Graduation

 Core Curriculum Completion

-Many students in the college in the Alamo Colleges District plan to transfer to an institution of higher education and will need the appropriate courses to do so.
-All transfer associate degree requirements (AA, AS, AAT) include a General Education Core Curriculum, or “The Basics.”
-Every public institution of higher education in the state of Texas requires a Core Curriculum designed to provide a solid foundation for college education and to make transfers between and from Texas institutions of higher education as smooth as possible.
-The Alamo Colleges Core Curriculum (42 credit hours) will substitute for the Core Curriculum at any other public institution of higher education in Texas.
-It is important to verify with the transfer institution if a specific course is required toward a designated major in order to prevent additional requirements.
+Many Alamo Colleges students plan to transfer to a college or university and will need the appropriate courses to do so.
+All associate degree requirements include a General Education Core Curriculum, or “The Basics.”
+Every public institution in the state of Texas requires a Core Curriculum designed to provide a solid foundation for college education and to make transfers between and from Texas institutions of higher education as smooth as possible.
+The Alamo Colleges Core Curriculum (42 credit hours) will substitute for the Core Curriculum at any other public college or university in Texas.

 Reverse Transfer Graduation

-If you transfer from a college in the Alamo Colleges District to another Texas public institution of higher education without having completed your Associate Degree, you may qualify for an Associate Degree under the Reverse Transfer Degree Program .
-To be eligible students must have accumulated 25% of the Associate degree (usually 15 credit college-level credit hours) at a college in the Alamo Colleges District awarding the degree and subsequently complete the degree requirements at the transfer institution of higher education.
+If you transfer from the Alamo Colleges to another Texas public college or university without having completed your Associate Degree, you may qualify for an Associate Degree under the Reverse Transfer Degree Program .
+To be eligible students must have accumulated 25% of the Associate degree (usually 15 credit college-level credit hours) at the Alamo College awarding the degree and subsequently completed the Alamo Colleges degree requirements at the transfer institution.
 Earned hours must include six semester hours in U.S./Texas government and six hours in U.S./Texas history.

-To request a Reverse Transfer Degree you need to submit your Application Graduation Form online, and submit an official transcript from a public Texas institution of higher education indicating the award of a baccalaureate degree.
+To request a Reverse Transfer Degree you need to submit your Application Graduation Form online, and submit an official transcript from a public Texas college or university indicating the award of a baccalaureate degree.
 See your college for full instructions.

 Commencement exercises are a celebration of your achievement.
 All candidates for degrees and certificates are encouraged to participate.
 You do not need to be enrolled during the semester for which the “Apply to Graduate Form” is submitted or during the semester in which the degree is conferred in order to participate.

 There is no cost for graduation.
-The diploma, cap, and gown are provided by the college in the Alamo Colleges District.
+The diploma, cap, and gown are provided by the Alamo Colleges.

 For more information about Graduation, see “Contact Information and Hours” on the left hand navigation bar.